How to give and save on taxes.

 For the purpose of tax deduction, you can donate either cash or property; in the latter case, the amount you deduct is equal to the fair market value (i.e., what you could reasonably sell the item for) at the time of contribution.
 Keep in mind that you can only contribute up to a certain amount—usually 50% of your adjusted gross income or (AGI) in a given year (AGI here refers to what you earn less the cost of making that money).
 Depending upon your specific circumstances, the amount may be as low as 20-30%, so it's advisable to consult with a tax advisor before you make any significant contributions.
 If you do exceed the limit, you can always carry the deductions over to the next five years, within reason (for more details on this, please refer to IRS Publication 526).

 Keep your records updated.

 As with most elements of the tax code, you'll want to ensure that your information is thoroughly documented.
 Likewise, you should list each contribution as a separate entry, even if they're to the same organization.
 For example, if you gave $200 per month to your house of worship, you would need one document for each contribution, rather than the $2,400 total.
 For the specifics of documenting property donations, please refer to IRS Publication 526.

 Be mindful of contributions that you can't deduct.

 Any contribution that benefits you directly will not be considered eligible for a deduction.
 The raffle ticket you purchase at a local YMCA, for instance, will not count.
 If the amount you contribute is more than the fair market value of the benefit you receive, however, you are able to deduct the difference.
-The dues or fees you pay to country clubs and other social organizations, as well as any contributions to political action committees are never deductible; likewise, the time you contribute to these or qualified organizations.
+The dues or fees you pay to country clubs and other social organizations, as well as any contributions to political action committees, are never deductible; likewise, neither is the time you contribute to these or qualified organizations.